All Episodes

 Where's on you?

-Yeah, I don't guess we don't need to run the Myanmar clip because I think we've really drove this point home.
+Yeah, I guess we don't need to run the Myanmar clip because I think we've really drove this point home.

-I guess we've mined this as much as Yeah, but voluntarily.
+We've mined this as much as voluntarily.

-We weren't slaves.
+We weren't enslaved.

 Go look it up.